Cowboys4life/BasicArduinoModule/README.md

 descrpition
 I did the coding right but it is blinking  turing on.
 I don't know if i did it wrong I am having fun though I love coding.
 I got my kit yesterday so I haven't made alot of progress but it is gettting there.
 I hope I can be able to start the hello functions next week.
+I finally finshed

 Edvidence